gruepr/gruepr/README.md

         good distribution of students into teams is determined by a numerical score.
 The score can be based on:
            1) preventing isolated women, isolated men, and/or single-gender teams;
            2) preventing isolated URM students;
-           3) achieving within each team either homogeneity or heterogeneity of up to 9 numerical "attribute levels", which could be skills assessments, work preferences, or attitudes;
+           3) achieving within each team either homogeneity or heterogeneity of up to 9 "attributes", which could be skills assessments, work preferences, attitudes, major, or any other categorical/Likert question;
            4) achieving a high degree of overlap in schedule freetime;
            5) preventing any particular students from being on the same team; and/or
            6) requiring any particular students to be on the same team.

         After optimizing the teams for some time, the best set of teams found is shown on the screen.
-The teams are displayed showing the students names, emails, gender, URM statusm and attribute levels.
+The teams are displayed showing the students names, emails, gender, URM status, and attribute levels.
 Each team's score is also shown along with a table of student availability at each time slot throughout the week.
 You can choose whether to save this teamset, adjust this teamset by swapping pairs of students, or throw away the teamset entirely and start over.
 If you save the teamset, three files can be saved: 1) an instructor's